structure7/drone-nginx-rtmp/README.md

 * `sudo bash script.sh`<br>
 **WARNING:** The above script and it's installation may required some internet searchery and meddling.

+### Install other stuff
+Just some notes of things I'm installing or messing around with:

+* Install bmon for simple network activity monitoring: ```sudo apt-get install bmon```

 ### Watch your stream
 * Download ffplay.exe from [here](https://ffmpeg.org/).
 * Create a folder containing ffplay.exe and create a .bat file with the following: